paulcbogdan/EmoTemp/README.md

   <img src="figs_out\Repl_corr_acc.png" width="800"/>
 </p>

+The `instructions` folder contains the instructional documents given to participants.

 This research was conducted at the University of Illinois at Urbana-Champaign and at the Beckman Institute for Advanced Science and Technology.